 January 2017 brought a radical change in the political environment and calculus.
-Now the financial industry had an executive branch just as ready as most of Congress to follow its lead.
+Now the financial industry had an executive branch just as ready as most of the 115th Congress to follow its lead.
 Candidate Donald Trump railed against the power of Wall Street and the big banks.
 President Trump, by contrast, filled top economic and regulatory posts with a succession of bankers, fund managers, former industry lobbyists, and anti-government ideologues-people fundamentally opposed to the missions of the agencies were being tapped to run.
 (Some of these appointments were opposed by most, or many, Senate Democrats; others were not.)
 Trump and his aides made it plain, moreover, that the President would sign just about any deregulation bill or Wall Street giveaway that reached his desk.

 One of the financial industry's first big wins came in Oct.
 2017, with the approval of a Congressional Review Act resolution to undo a recently issued Consumer Financial Protection Bureau (CFPB) rule, and strip consumers of their right to join forces and take financial companies to court for breaking the law.
-Since the 1990s, banks and lenders have been using forced arbitration clauses in take-it-or-leave-it consumer contracts not just to block lawsuits but to keep systematic wrongdoing under wraps.
+Since the 1990s, banks and lenders have been using forced arbitration clauses in take-it-or-leave-it consumer contracts, not just to block lawsuits but to keep systematic wrongdoing under wraps.
 These clauses help explain how Wells Fargo, to cite a particularly egregious example, was able to open millions of sham customer accounts over a period of more than four years before prosecutors or regulators got wind of what the bank was doing.

 The campaign to block the CFPB rule was waged by a well-funded network of industry lobbyists.
 On the other side of the issue were organizations representing veterans, servicemembers, older Americans, and consumers, as well as organized labor and a wide range of civil rights and faith-based groups.
-But while our advocacy efforts galvanized unprecedented attention, industry forces prevailed in the end.
-The Senate overturned the rule by a vote of 51-50, with the Vice President called in to break a tie created by two Republican Senators, Lindsey Graham of South Carolina and John Kennedy of Louisiana, joining all Senate Democrats on the pro-consumer side.
+However, while our advocacy efforts galvanized unprecedented attention, industry forces prevailed in the end.
+The Senate overturned the rule by a vote of 51-50, with the Vice President called in to break a tie created by two Republican Senators-Lindsey Graham (SC) and John Kennedy (LA)-who joined all Senate Democrats on the pro-consumer side.

-In December 2017, Wall Street scored another significant victory when Congress passed the tax-cut bill.
-The financial industry stands to be biggest long-term winner from the corporate tax cuts, with an expected almost \$250 billion tax benefit.
-Most large banks will see huge revenue gains as a result; in a perverse twist of fate, the scandal-ridden Wells Fargo, previously identified as the industry's top beneficiary from the tax cut, saved more than \$600 million in the first quarter of 2018.
-Wells Fargo is expected to increase profits by \$3.7 billion during the entire year, as a result of the tax cut-enough to pay three times its \$1 billion settlement with the CFPB and the Office of the Comptroller of the Currency and still come out ahead.
+In December 2017, Wall Street scored another significant victory when the 115th Congress passed the tax-cut bill.
+The financial industry stands to be biggest longterm winner from the corporate tax cuts, with an expected almost \$250 billion tax benefit.
+Major U.S. banks saw huge revenue gains as a result, saving some \$21 billion from their tax bills in 2018.
+Those banks also increased dividends to their wealthy investors and stock buybacks by 23 percent while cutting almost 4,300 jobs.
+In another perverse twist of fate, the scandal-ridden Wells Fargo, previously identified as the industry's top beneficiary from the tax cut, saved more than \$600 million in the first quarter of 2018 alone.